 Textbooks will be issued for use during the academic year and will remain the property of the school.
-If a student loses a book, they will be charged for the full replacement cost of the book.
+If a student loses a book, s/he will be charged for the full replacement cost of the book.
+All students are responsible for returning their textbooks at the end of the school year.